arnavs-0/dystic/README.md

 [Dystic Resume Builder](https://dystic-test.web.app), contribute to the project here on [GitHub](https://github.com/arnavs-0/dystic-resume)

-**Note** To use the job search, you must run the API locally!
+**NOTE** To use the job search, you must run the API locally!
 Check it out [here](https://github.com/arnavs-0/dystic-api/) If you receive an error while searching for jobs, that generally means there is a captcha blocking the request.
 As a workaround go to Indeed's website and finish the captcha